rajendradanve/readwise/README.md

   - Used for activiating materialized functionality

 - [Python](https://www.python.org/)
-  - Use to build main logic of the website.
+  - Use to build the main logic of the website.

-## **Frameworks, Libraries, Programs & Tools Used**
+## **Frameworks, Libraries, Programs and Tools Used**

 - [Bootstrap](https://getbootstrap.com/)
     - Bootstrap library is used to create responsive design, beautiful buttons, modal templates.

 - [Jquery](https://jquery.com/)
-    - Jquery library used to create DOM elements, event handling, animation.
+    - Jquery library is used to create DOM elements, event handling, animation.

 - [Flask](https://flask.palletsprojects.com/en/1.1.x/)
   - Flast template is used to manage all HTML pages.